Vauxoo/csv2xml/README.rst

 Download
 --------

-This python module is hosted on launchpad.net repository branch.
+This python module is hosted on github repository branch.
 Can be downloaded by running this command::

     git clone git@github.com:Vauxoo/csv2xml.git